Carlow Kilkenny Dog Shelter

 Our normal dog warden service is operating under HSE and Government Covid-19 Guidelines.

 You may also contact the Environment Office, Kilkenny County Council on 056 779 4470 (Monday to Friday 9 am - 5 pm).
-Outside of these hours, please contact your local Garda station who will liaise with our dog warden service, or alternatively for non-emergencies email firstname.lastname@example.org.
+Outside of these hours, please contact 087 3928488 (this number is for emergencies only i.e. public safety concerns, restricted breeds, livestock worrying etc. and is not for reporting dogs barking at night-time) or contact your local Garda station who will liaise with our dog warden service, or alternatively for non-emergencies email email@example.com.

 The Carlow-Kilkenny Dog Shelter is a modern facility which is a joint venture between Carlow County Council and Kilkenny County Council, from which the Carlow-Kilkenny Dog Warden Service operates.